BlainMaguire/devart-template/project_posts/2014-03-20-Preparations.md

 So I dug up [Whistler](https://github.com/BlainMaguire/whistler "Github") which was just a Python script which did it rather differently.

-Any painterly renderers I've come across always use textures (usually along splines for brush strokes) and creates a bunch those in one or more passes.
+Any painterly renderers I've come across always use textures (usually along splines for brush strokes) and create a bunch of those in one or more passes.

 Whistler doesn't use textures at all, it uses bezier curved shapes.
 It is incremental and doesn't follow any particular order so it's not obvious to anyone watching it progress what it will paint next.